stigrs/chemapps/README.md

         mkdir build
         cd build

+2. Configure CMake to use the compiler of your choice (you can see a list by running `cmake --help`):

+        cmake -G "Visual Studio 15 2017" ..

-2. Build the software (in this case in the Release configuration):
+3. Build the software (in this case in the Release configuration):

-        cmake --build .. --config Release
+        cmake --build . --config Release

-3. Run the test suite:
+4. Run the test suite:

         ctest -C Release